 - Things You Should Not Miss

-Different than most battlefield oriented parks, Valley Forge as much memorial as location to recall activity.
+Different than most battlefield oriented parks, Valley Forge is as much memorial as location to recall activity.
 It was the location of a winter encampment where the men of the Continental Army trained under General Baron von Steuben and became an efficient fighting force, and while that should not be overshadowed and lessened in importance, much of the Valley Forge story centers around the harshness of the camp and the loss of life while there.
-With spring, the troops of Washington that had endured the harsh conditions left Valley Forge an improved force, with a new alliance with France in force as of May 1778.
-With the French recognition and their impending arrival, the British force evacuated Philadelphia in June 1778, with George Washington marching out of his Valley Forge camp on June 19 of that year to regain Philadelphia and follow the British into New Jersey.
+With spring, the troops of Washington that had endured those harsh conditions left Valley Forge an improved force, with a new alliance with France in force as of May 1778.
+With the French recognition and their impending arrival, the British army evacuated Philadelphia in June 1778, with George Washington marching out of his Valley Forge camp on June 19 of that year to regain Philadelphia and follow the British into New Jersey.

 A visit to Valley Forge on your Philadelphia or Pennsylvania vacation is a must if you wish to understand sacrifice, ... sacrifice for an ideal that had yet been tried, but would eventually lead to the first democratic nation that would fulfill the destiny proclaimed in the Declaration of Independence and later codified in the Constitution.